aadilmallick/my-notes-docusaurus/docs/databases/03-sql.md

 #### JSON

-We can actually handle querying JSON data types in postgres through the `JSON` data type.
+We can actually handle querying JSON data types in postgres through the `JSON` or `JSONB` data types.
+This data type validates that a string you pass in would serialize to valid JSON, and you can even perform queries on it to extract properties and values from the JSON straight from SQL.
+Here are the differences between JSON and JSONB:

+- **JSON**: plain text, uncompressed JSON.
+Only useful and more performant if it's not meant to be queried, like JSON of logs or config data.
+- **JSONB**: the better, compressed JSON built for querying and modification.
+You want to use this in most cases, especially if querying the JSON for data frequently.

 There is a special operator we use to extract fields out of JSON, which is the `->` operator, used like `field -> property` .
+The property name must be in single quotes.

 In the examples below, `rich_content` is a table that holds JSON information about reddit posts, and `content` is the name of a field that is a JSON object.